-- Excel in a highly competitive and rapidly growing field Graduates of our program have a first-time pass rate of 100% on the 2016 Physician Assistant National Certification Exam (PANCE). - Intégrated curriculum and innovative advanced degrees The PA program offers an integrated curriculum that takes a holistic approach to healthcare.
+- Excel in a highly competitive and rapidly growing field Graduates of our program have a 5-year aggregate pass rate on the National Certification Exam (PANCE) for first-time takers that is consistently higher than the national average. - Integrated curriculum and innovative advanced degrees The PA program offers an integrated curriculum that takes a holistic approach to healthcare.
 Preclinical training exposes students to multiple disciplines simultaneously, so the learning experience is analogous to the manner in which they will practice.